Does the Court need an Original Waiver Form to Allow my Attorney to Appear in Court on my Behalf?

 New York State Law allows motorists to waive their personal appearance in court for a traffic ticket.
 The law allows an attorney to adjudicate and resolve the case while you stay home.
 In order to avoid appearing in court, a defendant must sign an “Authorization” or “Waiver” in which they acknowledge that they are waiving certain rights by not appearing in court and authorizing their attorney to handle the entire case.

-There is no uniform Authorization, and the form varies from attorney to attorney.
+There is no uniform Authorization form, and the document utilized varies from attorney to attorney.
 Some judges required that the form be signed before a Notary Public.
-This policy is not required by law but it is merely within the discretion of the judge.
+This policy is not required by law, but it is merely within the discretion of the judge.
 Some judges require that the authorization have an original signature and will not accept a copy.
-As far as we are aware, the only court that still has this policy is the Fallsburg Town Court.
+The vast majority of courts do not have this policy.
+As far as we are aware, the only courts that still require an original signature is the Beacon City Court, Monroe Village Court, and Fallsburg Town Court.

 More Reading